 Richard Milhouse Nixon was the 37th president, serving from 1969 to 1974.
 He is infamous for resigning from office in the wake of the Watergate scandal, for which he was almost impeached.
-But Nixon ended the Vietnam War in 1973 and opened trade relations with China.
+But Nixon also ended the Vietnam War in 1973 and opened trade relations with China.
 He negotiated a treaty with Russian leader Leonid I. Brezhnev to limit strategic nuclear weapons.

 This move created a decade of stagflation.
 It was only cured by double-digit interest rates, causing the devastating 1981 recession.
 Ending the gold standard permitted the U.S. government to print dollars to solve every economic woe.
 That ensured the dollar's value would fall indefinitely.
 How did that happen?

 In 1968, President Johnson's spending on the Vietnam War and the Great Society boosted economic growth to 4.9%.
 But it sent inflation to a disturbing 4.7%.
 As Americans prospered, they imported more goods, paying in dollars.
 That created a huge balance of payments deficit.

 The excess of dollars threatened the gold standard.
 That's where the Federal Reserve redeemed $35 for an ounce of gold.
 Foreign countries held $45.7 billion in dollars, while the United States only held $14.5 billion in gold.
 It wasn't enough to redeem all of them.
 Foreign holders turned in their dollars for gold, depleting central banks' gold reserves even more.
 To make the dollar more attractive to hold, the Federal Reserve raised interest rates to 6%.

 But the run on gold continued.
 It boosted inflation to 6.2% in 1969, Nixon's first year in office.
 The Fed defended the gold standard by raising rates to 9.19%.
 Unfortunately, it also created a mild recession that started later that year.
-By the end of 1970, the unemployment rate had risen to 6.1 percent.
+By the end of 1970, the unemployment rate had risen to 6.1%.

 Prosperity without war requires action on three fronts: We must create more and better jobs; we must stop the rise in the cost of living; we must protect the dollar from the attacks of international money speculators.